Philadelphia Marathon: Rothman 8K

 The Rothman Orthopaedic sponsors an 8-km (about 5 miles) companion race to the Philadelphia Marathon.
 This race follows a shorter loop of the marathon, starting off on the expansive Benjamin Franklin Parkway before taking a turn on the scenic banks of the Schuylkill River and Martin Luther King Drive or Kelly Drive.
 Each runner receives a T-shirt, a finisher medal and a finisher certificate (available online after the race).

 Environmental impact

-The AACR Philadelphia Marathon, who collaborated with the Mayor's Office of Civic Engagement to turn the race into an eco-friendly sporting event.
+The AACR Philadelphia Marathon collaborated with the Mayor's Office of Civic Engagement to turn the race into an eco-friendly sporting event.

 In 2007, the Marathon's eco-friendly events began with recycling paper, cardboard, plastics, food and medals.
 Each year the “going green” efforts continued.
 Pallets were recycled, the Marathon partnered with the More Foundation by recycling sneakers to support families in Ghana, partnered with the Streets Department and began composting cups and organics and introduced the “Waste Watchers Volunteers” to facilitate on-site sorting.
 In 2012–2013, the Philadelphia Marathon received a Gold Certification from the Council of responsible Sport (ReSport) and organization that certifies special events for environmental sustainability and community engagement.
 In 2014-15 the Marathon received Green Certification along with achieving Zero Waste (over 90% diversion waste from landfill).

 Some of the sustainable initiatives include: